![]() deutsches Glossar |

 signal control.

-UNSIGNALED OPERATION
+UNSIGNALLED OPERATION

-Another term for a non-signaled
+Another term for a non-signalled

 operation.